pknowles/vulkan_objects/README.md

 Exceptions

 C++ is really lacking here.
-IMO it took so long for us to even get move semantics and during that time people understandably got the wrong idea about the language and the workarounds gave it a bad reputation.
+IMO it took so long for us to even get move semantics (we still have no std::ranges::output_range) and during that time people understandably got the wrong idea about the language and the workarounds gave it a bad reputation.
 There is `std::expected` and `std::error_code`, but they don't help with constructors.

 - We must have constructors for the compiler to help us avoid delayed initialization.
 - Constructors must be able to fail and the only way for that to happen is exceptions.